LapisGit/OSC-Stream/README.md

 That's it.
 They don't store any show files, including thumbnails and videos, as they just use the YouTube embed player, so pretty much people are going to pay them ***$24,000 USD*** just for a fancy iframe.

-Oh yeah, also they state $24,000 USD for the FIRST YEAR ONLY.
+Oh yeah, also they state $24,000 USD for the ***FIRST YEAR ONLY***.
 They have an entire subscription service where they are making money off just other people's content.

 And so I had a discussion with a friend, and I said jokingly "I could make this for free and open-source in a day."
 And so I did!